 Accepted forms of payment are cash, PayPal, credit card and debit card.
 Checks of any kind are not accepted.
 Full payment is due at the time of service.

 For your convenience, credit and debit card payments can be pre-authorized by filling out and signing the authorization form found in the Client Portal.
 Your card will automatically be charged weekly for your counseling session.

 Your appointment confirmation via email is your commitment to attend our session and signifies your agreement to pay the counseling session fee in full.
 Appointments must be cancelled 48 hours in advance to avoid being charged.
 Missed appointments and cancellations made less than 48 hours in advance will result in you being charged at the full session rate.
 You will receive a reminder text the day before your scheduled session.

 A Note on Insurance and Medicaid/Medicare

-I intentionally do not work with insurance providers (other than a local EAP).
+I intentionally do not work with insurance providers.
 I realize this may be an inconvenience to you, however, it is for your protection and to ensure full confidentiality of everything discussed in our sessions.

 Please understand that any insurance claim requires a medical diagnosis to authorize treatment, even if one does not exist in your situation.
 This can result in a documented, negative label following you through life and making employability difficult.
 As well, the insurance provider will determine how many counseling sessions are appropriate for your treatment, regardless if you feel that change has occurred or not.